NzeStan/Django-Reusable-Comments/docs/installation.md

 - **Markdown**: For Markdown comment formatting
 - **Celery**: For async email notifications
 - **Redis**: For Celery broker (if using async)
+See `requirements.txt` for production dependencies and `requirements-dev.txt` for development dependencies.
 ---

 ## Installation Steps